 - Width with Phase

-Let's look at an other fundamental parameter in audio: phase.
+Let's look at another fundamental parameter in audio: phase.

-Understanding that is crucial also for grasping the concept of mid side encoding.
+Understanding that is crucial also for grasping the concept of mid-side encoding.

 In the following walkthrough demonstrational video I've done some tests by duplicating a stereo audio track and working with panning and phase alone to achieve different results.